lauraich/swetroTest/README.md

 The api was developed using Python as programming language together with the Django rest framework.

 It consists of 2 services:
-process_data: In charge of processing the file and getting records of possible "cheaters".
+process_data: In charge of processing the file or files and getting records of possible "cheaters".
-check_patterns: It is in charge of processing the file and obtaining records with unusual patterns using the Isolation Forest algorithm.
+check_patterns: It is in charge of processing the file or files and obtaining records with unusual patterns using the Isolation Forest algorithm.

 ### Logic of process_data